October 23, 2012

 Ecomimicry Design: Humans Must Become a “Keynote Species”

-Humans need to interact with their environment in the same way that keystone species, which support their natural habitats, do.
+Humans need to interact with their environment in the same way that keystone species do.

 We believe we are the only species on the planet that is unsustainable, that overuses resources, that destroys the environments we inhabit, and cause other organisms to go extinct.
 But the truth is that we are not.
 In fact, a list of others animals (and plants) are just as unsustainable as we are.
 The only difference is that they are keystone species and we are not.
 Becoming a keystone species is a fundamental component to ecomimicry.
 It is at the heart of creating a society and infrastructure that’s aligned with the natural world.
 Keystone species are species that hold an entire habitat together by their presence.
 Inversely, when they are absent from a location, the habitat begins to breakdown.
 Take for example the beaver .
 These little creatures are extremely unsustainable.
 Once they find a mate and an occupy a creek, tributary or stream, they get to work building a dam and lodge.
 To do this, they must saw down all available trees within close proximity to their home.
 Within a season or two, the surrounding landscape looks like a tornado hit it.
 A stand of forest is reduced to a collection of stumps.
 A beaver family will turn vibrant riverine habitat with healthy banks, fish runs, and flora in to a flooded plan for their pond.
 This level of destruction has been found to cause local extinction of some plant species dependent on riverbanks.